petzi53/Learning-R/openintro/01-Intro-to-data.md

        Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
       122.0   163.0   170.0   170.6   178.0   236.0

-With ggplot you need x and y, e.g. two variables: see [StackOverflow](http://stackoverflow.com/questions/25049104/why-does-a-boxplot-in-ggplot-requires-axis-x-and-y)).
+With ggplot you need x *and* y, e.g. (at least) *two* variables: see [StackOverflow](http://stackoverflow.com/questions/25049104/why-does-a-boxplot-in-ggplot-requires-axis-x-and-y)).
+There are two ways to circumvent this problem:

+-   Using a special form of `qplot()`, "… a shortcut designed to be familiar if you're used to base `plot()`. … It's great for allowing you to produce plots quickly, but I highly recommend learning ggplot() as it makes it easier to create complex graphics".
+(From the R Documentation)
+-   Providing one variable as an empty string. \[I am not sure of this is an offical way to solve the two-variable-problem, but it works.\]

 ``` r
 > qplot(y = height_cm,